-“Well, I still remember when you freed me from the prison, I exchanged my place with that woman you brought, using the power of the red stone, however I’m afraid of trying to use it now, seems your life is intertwined with the remains of the stone.”
-“I’m going to have to try and see what can I find outside of here while you stay, you will be of no use to me like this.”
+“Well, I still remember when you freed me from the prison, I exchanged my place with the defiant woman, using the power of the red stone, however I’m afraid of trying to use it now, seems your life is intertwined with the remains of the stone.”
+“I should check the other circles of hell, there must be something to detach your body from the stone, seems like it is the root of your constant draining, perhaps it replenishes itself with your vital energy every time you use it, I just don’t know .”
 Leann spoke.

-I was just sitting on the throne listening to Leann, while I told one of the guards; go with her and protect her at all costs, while I kept the other incubus with me, as I won’t be able to fight in this deplorable state.
+I was just sitting on the throne listening to Leann, while I told one of the guards; “Go with her and protect her at all costs”, while I kept the other incubus with me, as I won’t be able to fight in this deplorable state.

 Leann left with the guard by her side, while the other one stood up in front of the entrance blocking it.
 From the throne I could only stare at the mirror, that was my only window to whoever could help us leave this place, with great effort, I approached the mirror to look at my body and my face, I was in complete shock, I had aged at least ten years.